Ishiharaerika/China-Censorship-Withdrawal/README.md

-I won't and barely accquire any Pull-Request.
+I won't and barely accquire any Issues.
 Thank you for your understanding.<br>
 <br>
 *My combination while staying in China is OpenWrt(OpenClash/Docker/AdguardHome)+Android(Clash/Adguard)+iOS(QuantumultX/Adguard Pro).
 You may use Surge running on a 7/24 Mac to alter OpenWrt.
 I believe this is the most convenient way for accessing through GFW.
 Make it a referrence!*<br>
 <br>